Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles

 The exponential decay of the subhalo abundance at large $\mu$ is not surprising.
 Major mergers, \ie{} events that correspond to the accretion of a massive subhalo, are quite rare.
-This makes the capture of such subhalos intrinsically stochastic and Poissonian \citep{Fakhouri2010}.} Thus, a more realistic model for the cSHMF should take the form of an exponential power-law.
+This makes the capture of such subhaloes intrinsically stochastic and Poissonian \citep{Fakhouri2010}.
+Thus, a more realistic model for the cSHMF should take the form of an exponential power-law.
 To illustrate this, we consider the relationship proposed by \citet{10.1111/j.1365-2966.2010.16311.x}:

-where $a$ denotes the normalization, $s$ is a power-law exponent, and $\beta$ is an exponential slope that determines the strength of the drop-off at high $\mu$ values.
+where $a$ denotes the normalisation, $s$ is a power-law exponent, and $\beta$ is an exponential slope that determines the strength of the drop-off at high $\mu$ values.
 To determine the best-fitting values listed in Table \ref{tab:fitting_parameters}, we fit the data only down to a specific $\mu_{\mathrm{min}}$ value.
 For each host mass sample, $\mu_{\mathrm{min}}$ represents the minimum converged subhalo mass, which we take to be equal to $100\times m_{\rm p}$.
 For COLOR, this sets our limiting subhalo mass to ${M_{\rm sub}=\Msun[{6.19\times10^8}]}$.
 The gray shaded region represents values below the $\mu_{\mathrm{min}}$ value for each mass bin.

-Using the model from Eq.~\eqref{eq:fit} we can now analyse our cSHMF in a more systematic way.
-In each cosmic web environment the cSHMF is approximately universal within the $\mu$ regime where the SHMF closely follows a power-law, with only a weak dependence on the parent halo mass.
+Using the model from Eq.~\eqref{eq:fit}, we can now analyse our cSHMF in a more systematic way.
+In each cosmic web environment, the cSHMF is approximately universal within the $\mu$ regime where the SHMF closely follows a power-law, with only a weak dependence on the parent halo mass.
 This is in agreement with previous work \citep[][\citetalias{Hellwing2021}]{10.1111/j.1365-2966.2004.08094.x, 10.1111/j.1365-2966.2004.08360.x, 10.1111/j.1365-2966.2005.08964.x, 10.1111/j.1365-2966.2008.13182.x, 10.1111/j.1365-2966.2009.15333.x, 10.1093/mnras/stx2238,2011MNRAS.410.2309G,Jiang2016}.
-However, for $\mu\geq 0.1$ the abundance of subhalos decreases significantly, and is described by a transition from a power-law to an exponential decay.
-The reduction of the cSHMF amplitude is especially prominent among subhalos found in, on average, less massive halos, which agrees with the previous results \citep{10.1111/j.1365-2966.2005.08964.x, Reed2005}.
+However, for $\mu\geq \mutrans$ the abundance of subhaloes decreases significantly and is described by a transition from a power-law to an exponential decay.
+The reduction of the cSHMF amplitude is especially prominent among subhaloes found in, on average, less massive haloes, which agrees with the previous results \citep{10.1111/j.1365-2966.2005.08964.x, Reed2005}.